If you have certain forms of periodic fever syndrome or Still’s disease, your doctor may suggest treatment with Ilaris.

 Talk with your doctor about your health history before you take Ilaris.
 Factors to consider include those described below.

 Low levels of white blood cells.
 Ilaris can reduce your white blood cell count.
 If you already have low levels of white blood cells, using Ilaris may worsen your condition.
-And if you’ve had this condition in the past, it’s not known whether Ilaris treatment will increase your risk of it returning.
+And if you’ve had this condition in the past, it’s unknown whether Ilaris treatment will increase your risk of it returning.
 To learn more about whether Ilaris is safe for you, talk with your doctor.

 Allergic reaction.
 If you’ve had an allergic reaction to Ilaris or any of its ingredients, your doctor will likely not prescribe Ilaris.
 Ask them what other medications are better options for you.